Emmotes/ic_spoilers/docs/uriah.md

 <br />

 **Doomed in Darkon** (Level: 20)
-> Brother Uriah increases the damage of all Champions in his column and the column behind him by `$(amount)%`.
+> Uriah increases the damage of all Champions in his column and the column behind him by `$(amount)%`.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>